angwahisabel/VBA-challenge/README.md

 Usage

 Open the Excel workbook containing the stock data.
 Ensure that your stock data is organized in an Excel workbook with each worksheet representing a different year (2018,2019,2020).
 The data should be structured with specific columns:
-Column A: Ticker symbol
+Column A: Ticker symbol,
-Column C: Opening price
+Column C: Opening price,
-Column F: Closing price
+Column F: Closing price,
-Column G: Total volume
+Column G: Total volume.

 Open VBA Editor
 Insert a new module by right-clicking on the project in the Project Explorer pane and selecting Insert > Module.